-All staff, especially staff who have been redeployed in response to COVID-19, must be aware of systems within their setting which support safeguarding, and these should be explained to them as part of staff induction.
+All staff, especially staff must be aware of systems within their setting which support safeguarding, and these should be explained to them as part of staff induction.

 10.2 Staff support

 - Regular safeguarding supervision will be offered to the Lead DSL within school - Usually offered half termly, safeguarding supervision may need to be offered more frequently and extended to other members of staff as deemed appropriate by the school. - DSLs will be supported to access training as appropriate including training in behaviour and mental health. - All DSLs will have access to the monthly Designated Safeguarding Lead case-consultation sessions organised by BCC's Education Safeguarding team.